-The Tamara M. Sparks Early Learning Center
+Tamara M. Sparks Early Learning Center

 We Believe All Children Deserve a Strong Start.

+Mile High United Way is committed to improving Colorado’s child care landscape.
 We have adapted to meet one of our community’s greatest needs by converting our conference center into a best-in-class early childhood education center.
-The center at our headquarters in Five Points will be the hub of our United for Families program.
-This investment will also create a place for workforce development training and provide wraparound support for families.
+The center is the hub of our United for Families program, providing high-quality early education for children, workforce development training for teachers and wraparound support for families.

 About The Center